micmejia/bible-dump/AMPC/Mark/Mark 2.md

-And he arose at once and picked up the sleeping pad _or_ mat and went out before them all, so that they were all amazed and [^h] recognized _and_ praised _and_ thanked God, saying, We have never seen anything like this before!
+And he arose at once and picked up the sleeping pad _or_ mat and went out before them all, so that they were all amazed and  recognized _and_ praised _and_ thanked God, saying, We have never seen anything like this before!